kean/Nuke/README.md

 }
 ```

-And that's it, you can start observing images as they are produced by the pipeline.
-The progress handler also works as a progressive image handler.
+And that's it, the pipeline will automatically do the right thing and deliver the progressive scans via `progress` closure as they arrive:

 ```swift
 let imageView = UIImageView()